Parent Responsibility to Report Changes

 Maintain Attendance Standards

-- Failure to report attendance on an authorized day will count as an absence.
-If a child exceeds 40 unexplained absences during a 12 month eligibility period, the child will be terminated from the program, then the child is not eligible for care, and must wait for 60 calendar days before reapplying or be placed on a wait list for services.
+- If a child exceeds 40 unexplained absences during a 12 month eligibility period, the child will be terminated from the program, then the child is not eligible for care, and must wait for 60 calendar days before reapplying or be placed on a wait list for services.

 - The child care provider may end the child’s enrollment with the provider if the child does not meet the provider’s attendance policy.
 Our office will work with the parent to place the child with another eligible provider.